 The switches and sensors in a braking system are responsible for telling the lights when the pedal is up or down.
 If either of these is defective, the lights are receiving the wrong message.

-The brake pedal switch are located on your brake pedal and you can often adjust it.
+The brake pedal switch is located near your brake pedal and you can often adjust it.

 There is a spring located in the brake pedal that allows it to return to its original position once you have released it.
 When this spring gets old, it can become weak.